UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/readings.markdown

 * **Kleinberg and Tardos:** 4.6 covers the union-find data structure.
 * **Skiena:** 6.1.3 covers the union-find data structure.
 3.4.3 discusses balanced trees, and 12.1 gives a detailed comparison of 2-3-4 trees to other data structures with similar purposes and complexities, but the book doesn't go into any detail on implementation.
 * **Erickson:** The union-find data structure is covered in the "Director's cut" [here](https://jeffe.cs.illinois.edu/teaching/algorithms/notes/11-unionfind.pdf).

+### Week 8

+* **Cormen et al.:** 29.1 and 29.2 give an overview of linear programming.
+Avoid sections 29.3-5, which discuss the simplex algorithm, unless you are morbidly curious about how it's possible to spend 28 pages discussing it in detail without once mentioning the geometric intuition behind it.
+26.1 covers flow networks, and 26.2 covers Ford-Fulkerson.
+* **Kleinberg and Tardos:** 11.4 gives an overview of linear programming and goes into detail about the application to vertex cover.
+7.1 and 7.2 cover flow networks and Ford-Fulkerson.
+* **Skiena:** 13.6 discusses linear programming from a high-level "how do I use/solve this?" perspective.
+Their coverage of flow networks and Ford-Fulkerson in 6.5 is bound up with their coverage of bipartite matchings, for reasons that will become clear next week.
+* **Erickson:** Network flows and Ford-Fulkerson are covered in 10.1-10.4.
+* A pleasant song to listen to while you reflect on how the details of the simplex algorithm are non-examinable: [Here](https://www.youtube.com/watch?v=pg9l7Mx27t8).